panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/creating-the-source-office-open-xml-document.md

 ---
-title: Vytvoření zdrojového dokumentu XML pro Office Open Source (Visual Basic) ms.date: 07/20/2015 ms.assetid: 61ccd6fb-0c47-4075-afdf-5b5021330f21 ms.openlocfilehash: 75030f3d1c2940cc84f81b85dca921497137439f
+title: Vytvoření zdrojového dokumentu Office Open XML ms.date: 07/20/2015 ms.assetid: 61ccd6fb-0c47-4075-afdf-5b5021330f21
+ms.openlocfilehash: 5f7a9baebd2d1db73ab17924e0ff8a7408637ee8
-ms.sourcegitcommit: da2dd2772fcf32b44eb18b1cbe8affd17b1753c9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71352956"
+ms.locfileid: "74346419"
 ---
-# <a name="creating-the-source-office-open-xml-document-visual-basic"></a>Vytvoření zdrojového dokumentu XML pro Office Open Source (Visual Basic)
+# <a name="creating-the-source-office-open-xml-document-visual-basic"></a>Creating the Source Office Open XML Document (Visual Basic)
-V tomto tématu se dozvíte, jak vytvořit dokument Office Open XML WordprocessingML, který se používá v dalších příkladech tohoto kurzu.
-Pokud budete postupovat podle těchto pokynů, váš výstup bude odpovídat výstupu uvedenému v každém příkladu.

- Příklady v tomto kurzu ale budou fungovat s jakýmkoli platným dokumentem WordprocessingML.
+This topic shows how to create the Office Open XML WordprocessingML document that the other examples in this tutorial use.
+If you follow these instructions, your output will match the output provided in each example.

+ However, the examples in this tutorial will work with any valid WordprocessingML document.

- Pokud chcete vytvořit dokument, který používá tento kurz, musíte mít nainstalovanou systém Microsoft Office 2007 nebo novější, nebo musíte mít systém Microsoft Office 2003 pomocí sady systém Microsoft Office Compatibility Pack pro Word, Excel a PowerPoint 2007 formats.
+ To create the document that this tutorial uses, you must either have Microsoft Office 2007 or later installed, or you must have Microsoft Office 2003 with the Microsoft Office Compatibility Pack for Word, Excel, and PowerPoint 2007 File Formats.

-## <a name="creating-the-wordprocessingml-document"></a>Vytvoření dokumentu WordprocessingML
+## <a name="creating-the-wordprocessingml-document"></a>Creating the WordprocessingML Document

-#### <a name="to-create-the-wordprocessingml-document"></a>Vytvoření dokumentu WordprocessingML
+#### <a name="to-create-the-wordprocessingml-document"></a>To create the WordprocessingML document

-1. Vytvoří nový dokument aplikace Microsoft Word.

-2. Vložte do nového dokumentu následující text:
+1. Create a new Microsoft Word document.

+2. Paste the following text into the new document:

     ```text
     Parsing WordprocessingML with LINQ to XML